BradyEngelke/msba/README.md

   - airline_travelers contains the application of k-Mediods clustering to identify a unique group of flyers that are susceptible to joining the airline's loyalty program.
 500 customer ids were found to be ideal candidates for the airline's next targeted promotional campaign.

   - coffee_shop_customers applied k-Means clustering to find a group of customers who would likely participate in a new product offering that would help address diminishing revenue and stabalize demand for the coffee shop throughout the day/week.

+## econometrics
+  - digital_marketing utilized A/B Testing to determine whether or not advertisements shown to the treatment group induced a substantial effect on customer purchasing behavior.
+The prevalence of endogeneity within the study was explored through exploratory plots and statistical tests, and a rigorous interpretation of the logistic regression results were provided to the client.

 ## nlp
   - I found the use case of this project to be especially unique.
 I recommend downloading voice_thread.mov and watching the short video to see how my team performed Natural Language Processing on the Twitter API along with data pulled from the Google Trends API to increase Andrew Yang's chances of winning the 2020 presidential election.
 The technical details can be found in the jupyter notebooks.